My Journey – a diary

 I am moving forward to seek radiation treatment from a radiation oncologist at the Mays Cancer Center/MD Anderson Cancer Center in San Antonio.
 I will update this page as I go along.

-First step: Schedule a CT scan that will be used to map out the area of treatment on my left hand.
+First step: Schedule a CT simulation that will be used to map out the area of treatment on my left hand.
 After that, five days radiation followed by 10 or so weeks off.
 Dr. Ha will check my hand for any changes, then I'll return for five more days of radiation.

 "Have you treated anyone with Dupuytren's before?"
 I asked.